ePages-de/epages-devportal/_posts/2019/2019-08-22-end-to-end-tests-with-geb-and-spock.md

 In one case we were not allowed to do that, as we were testing against the live system of that integration, because no "sandbox" existed.

 So we had to come up with a mechanism, that would allow us to prevent concurrent execution of this test, and instead wait for the ongoing run to finish.
-Conveniently, Java already provides <a href="https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/locks/Lock.html" target="_blank">an interface for this purpose</a>, which has exactly the desirable property that requesting a lock includes waiting for its availability, while disabling the current thread.
+Conveniently, Java already provides [an interface for this purpose](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/locks/Lock.html){:target="_blank"}, which has exactly the desirable property that requesting a lock includes waiting for its availability, while disabling the current thread.
 Nice!
-The interface is readily usable implemented by the <a href="https://github.com/redisson/redisson" target="_blank">Redisson</a> library, which uses <a href="https://redislabs.com/why-redis/" target="_blank">Redis</a> as its backend.
+The interface is readily usable implemented by the [Redisson](https://github.com/redisson/redisson){:target="_blank"} library, which uses [Redis](https://redislabs.com/why-redis/){:target="_blank"} as its backend.

 ## Diagnosing actual problems